nboldhq/docs/src/api/best-practices.md

-# Best Practices for Working with the SalesTim API
+# Best Practices for Working with the nBold API

 **ABSTRACT**
-This article describes best practices that you can apply to help your applications get the most out of the SalesTim API - whether that involves improving app performance, or making your application more reliable for end users.
+This article describes best practices that you can apply to help your applications get the most out of the nBold API - whether that involves improving app performance, or making your application more reliable for end users.

 ---